meilisearch/documentation/learn/advanced/updating.md

 ::::

-And run the configuration script at the root of your Meilisearch directory:
+For **cloud platforms** run the configuration script at the root of your Meilisearch directory:

 ```
 meilisearch-setup